annotation/text-fabric/tf/docs/main/cheatsheet.md

 ``` python
 newVersion = addTokensAndSenteces(A)
 ```
-:   add tokens and sentences from NLP tool Spacy to an existing
+:   add NLP output from Spacy to an existing
     TF dataset.
 See the docs how this is broken down in separate steps.
 :   `tf.convert.addnlp`